storj/storj/docs/blueprints/referral-manager-v1.md

 _User Interface_

 1. Users will have a referral tab on the UI.
 On click, it will trigger satellite to send a request to retrieve referral links from Referral Manager:
-    - Referral Manager will query unredeemed tokens in `tokens` table for this user ID.
+    - Referral Manager will query unredeemed tokens in `tokens` table for this user ID and satellite.
         - if there are unredeemed tokens, Referral Manager respond satellite's request with the tokens.
         - if no unredeemed token is found for this user ID and such user ID doesn't exist in `users` table, Referral Manager will add an entry for this user ID in `users` table.
     - Satellite receives the response from Referral Manager.